See historic events for any day of the year by entering the date below. Why not try your birthday?

 Jul

-Private Leonard Manning became New Zealand's first combat death since the Vietnam War.
-Manning was part of New Zealand's contribution to a United Nations peacekeeping force in the fledgling nation of Timor-Leste (East Timor). more...
+Private Leonard Manning was the first New Zealander killed in combat since the Vietnam War.
+Manning's patrol was part of New Zealand's contribution to a United Nations peacekeeping force in the fledgling nation of Timor-Leste (East Timor).
+Read more...

 Jul